rivine/home/README.md

 ## [1.1.0 kanban](https://waffle.io/rivine/home?milestone=1.1.0) week 13 aug

 - creation of tokens based on multisign
-- feature to run explorer to export all data to a redis store
+- feature to run to export summarized  data to a redis store
 - Small explorer improvements